learnf5/NSD34/SCRIPTS/README.txt

-scripts for labs in this directory
+script files for labs in this directory

+create_certs.sh
+curl_script.sh
+upload.sh